doubleopen-project/doubleopen-publications/publication.md

 #### Summary

 ClearlyDefined is a community / contributor powered project in which the goals are:
-1. Raise awareness about this challenge within FOSS project teams
+1. Raise awareness about lack of clarity around licenses and security vulnerabilities within FOSS project teams
 2. Automatically harvest data from projects
 3. Make it easy for anyone to contribute missing information
 4. Crowd-source the curation of these contributions